Movatterモバイル変換

 Filming

-The film was primarily shot in Los Angeles in 2006.[8]
+The film was primarily shot in Los Angeles in the fall of 2006.[8]
 Exterior shots of the high school were filmed atEl Segundo High School.[9]
 The mall scenes were shot at theFox Hills Mall inCulver City, California.[10]

 Other filming locations include the convenience store at the beginning of the film, also in Culver City,[11] the liquor store where "McLovin" gets IDed inGlendale, California,[12] and the bar where the cops take McLovin for a drink is neighboringLos Angeles International Airport (LAX).[13]
 The scene where McLovin and the cops do donuts in the cop car was filmed in a parking lot on theCalifornia State University, Northridge campus.